candera/shadowspawn/hobocopy/trunk/readme.txt

                cause the destination directory to be deleted without confirmation.

+/simulate    - Simulates copy only - no snapshot is taken and no copy
+               is performed.

+/recursive   - Copies subdirectories (including empty ones).
+Shortcut: /r

 <src>        - The directory to copy (the source directory).
 <dest>       - The directory to copy to (the destination directory).
+<file>       - A file (e.g. foo.txt) or filespec (e.g. *.txt) to copy.
+               Defaults to *.*.